Risk Management in Sports Organisations

 Appointment of a Risk Management Officer (RMO)

-The first step any sports organisation should take towards implementing a rock-solid risk management program is appointing an RMO.
-This is an officer tasked with implementing, reviewing, and taking corrective actions on risk management issues.
-The RMO should be answerable to the sports organisation board but should have the authority to make day-to-day decisions such as modifying or halting practising or playing depending on the hazards.
+Appointing an RMO is the first step any sports organisation should take towards implementing a rock-solid risk management program.
+This officer is tasked with implementing, reviewing, and correcting risk management issues.
+The RMO should be answerable to the sports organisation board but have the authority to make day-to-day decisions such as modifying or halting practising or playing depending on the hazards.

 Acquiring Insurance Policies

-Insurance is a must-have for sports facilities looking to implement a grade-A risk management program.
-And it should be as comprehensive as possible to include such policies as general liability, accident, crime, officers liability, directors, and equipment coverages.
-Larger sports organisations with paid employees, complex operations, and owned property (vehicles & buildings) may need additional covers like auto, property, and workers’ compensation.
+Insurance is necessary for sports facilities looking to implement a grade-A risk management program.
+It should be as comprehensive as possible, including policies for general liability, accident, crime, officers' liability, directors' liability, and equipment coverage.
+Larger sports organisations with paid employees, complex operations, and owned property (vehicles and buildings) may need additional coverage like auto, property, and workers' compensation.

 Transferring Liability Contractually

 A risk management program should also have an allocation where sports facilities contractually transfer the financial responsibility for paying for losses.
-This applies for:
+It applies to:

-1. Waiver/Release.
-It is overly vital that all the sports facility participants sign a release and waiver of liability form to protect them against lawsuits when an injury occurs.
+- Waiver/Release.
+All sports facility participants must sign a release and waiver of liability form to protect them against lawsuits when an injury occurs.

-2. Medical Consent & Emergency Information.
-Further, the participants should sign a medical consent and emergency information form for emergency medical attention cases.
+- Medical Consent & Emergency Information.
+The participants should also sign a medical consent and emergency information form for emergency medical attention cases.
 Be sure to keep a copy of the form for instant retrieval when need be.

-6. Product and Service Vendors.
-Suppose your facility subcontracts parts of the operations to vendors.
-In that case, there should be a signed agreement with an indemnification provision specifying the service terms and responsibility for injuries to outsiders and staff.
+- Product and Service Vendors.
+Suppose your facility subcontracts parts of its operations to vendors.
+In that case, a signed agreement with an indemnification provision specifying the service terms and responsibility for injuries to outsiders and staff should exist.

 Page Reference